 Best for: Users with multiple playlists or large music libraries who want a stable transfer and local processing on a professional desktop app.

-In addition to cross-platform transfers, PlaylistGo supports importing playlists from local files or playlist URLs, and exporting streaming playlists to local files for backup and migration, with support for formats including M3U, M3U8, XSPF, XML, CSV, XLS, XLSX, JSON, and TXT.
+In addition to cross-platform transfers, PlaylistGo supports importing playlists from local files or playlist URLs, and exporting streaming playlists to local files for backup and migration, including M3U, CSV, XML, and XLSX.
+Because it runs locally on your machine, your Spotify and Apple Music credentials are never uploaded to a third-party server.

 STEP 1

-Step 1: Select Spotify as source in PlaylistGo
+Select Spotify as source platform in PlaylistGo

-Step 1 – Log in to Spotify inside PlaylistGo
+Step 1 – Connect Your Spotify Account

 STEP 2

-Step 2 – Connect your Apple Music account
+Step 2 – Connect Your Apple Music Account

 STEP 3

-Step 3 – Transfer in progress
+Step 3 – Select Playlists and Start Transfer

 TuneMyMusic